DerenB/2025-blender-notes/Random_YouTube/Mushroom_Bottle.md

 # Materials

 - Bottle Material
+  - Make sure render engine is set to cylces, will be black if eevee
   - Set to Glass BSDF
   - Set Roughness to 0
   - Set IQR to 1.5